Startr/WEB-Sage.Education/src/posts/blog/en/2025-06-05-the-power-of-the-maker-mindset-in-the-age-of-ai.md

 eleventyNavigation:
   parent: Blog
 ---
+Imagine a classroom where students are not just passive learners but active creators, using AI as a tool to bring their innovative ideas to life.
+This is the power of the maker mindset, a way of thinking that emphasizes action, experimentation, and creativity.
+But what exactly is a mindset, and how does the maker mindset fit into this framework?
+Let's explore how the maker mindset can empower students to shape their future rather than just prepare for it.

+---

 A **mindset** is a person's set of beliefs, attitudes, and thought processes that influence their behavior and decision-making.
 Carol Dweck's theory of mindset centers on the distinction between two types of mindsets: **fixed** and **growth**.
 A person with a growth mindset believes that abilities and intelligence can be developed, whereas a fixed mindset views them as innate and unchangeable (Blackwell, Trzesniewski, & Dweck, 2007).
 The **maker mindset** is a type of growth mindset that thrives on creativity, problem-solving, collaboration, experimentation, and a hands-on approach to learning and innovation.

 The maker mindset is rooted in the **maker movement**, which encourages individuals to create, tinker, and experiment with physical or digital tools to solve problems or bring ideas to life.
 Research indicates that adopting a maker mindset can enhance learning outcomes, boost creativity, and improve problem-solving skills by fostering curiosity, resilience, and interdisciplinary thinking (Cohen et al., 2016).
 For example, in one study, students in maker-centered classrooms reported a 32% increase in self-reported engagement, exhibited a 28% increase in self-efficacy (confidence in problem-solving), and reported a 20% reduction in anxiety related to failure, which was attributed to the iterative, low-stakes nature of maker activities (Martinez & Stager, 2019).